Blas Armoa

-Blas Esteban Armoa Núñez (born 3 February 2000) is a Paraguayan professional footballer who plays as a winger for Argentine Primera División club Tigre, on loan from Sportivo Luqueño.
+Blas Esteban Armoa Núñez (born 3 February 2000) is a Paraguayan professional footballer who plays as a winger for Argentine Primera División club Tigre.

 Club career

 A youth academy product of Sportivo Luqueño, Armoa made his professional debut on 4 April 2017 in Luqueño's 3–2 defeat against Club Libertad.
 He scored his first goal on 15 April 2017 in his club's 2–1 win against General Díaz.

 International career

 Armoa is a former Paraguayan youth international.
 He has played for Paraguay youth national teams at 2017 South American U-17 Championship, 2017 FIFA U-17 World Cup and 2019 South American U-20 Championship.

 Armoa was also part of under-23 team squad which competed at 2020 CONMEBOL Pre-Olympic Tournament.